Surajv311/mDumpSWE/README.md

 FROM cte_quantity;
 ```

+- Order of execution of ORDER BY and LIMIT in a MySQL query: A SQL LIMIT will in all databases always work on the result of a query, so it will first run the query with the ORDER BY and that result will then be limited.

 ### HTTP Request

+HTTP is a method for encoding and transporting data between a client and a server.
+It is a request/response protocol: clients issue requests and servers issue responses with relevant content and completion status info about the request.
+HTTP is self-contained, allowing requests and responses to flow through many intermediate routers and servers that perform load balancing, caching, encryption, and compression.

+HTTP is an application layer protocol relying on lower-level protocols such as TCP and UDP.

 In general, an HTTP request is divided into 3 parts:
 - A request line: We place the HTTP method to be used, the URI of the request and the HTTP protocol to be used.
 HTTP methods indicate what kind of action our client wants to perform, whether he wants to read a resource, or if he wants to send information to the API, etc. The URI refers to the address where the resource is located.
 And the HTTP protocol refers to which HTTP protocol will be used, this is because there are several versions of the HTTP protocol, at the time of writing this post, the most common protocol is HTTP/1.1, however, there are other more recent revisions , like the HTTP/2.0 revision.
 Eg: `GET /api/authors HTTP/1.1` - means we are requesting a resource from endpoint.